 Dr. Megan Morrissey received her Ph.D. from the University of Colorado Boulder (2013) and joined the UNT Department of Communication Studies in the fall of 2013.
+She is currently an Associate Professor of Rhetoric in the Department of Communication Studies.
+She is also an affiliated faculty member with the LGBTQ Studies Program, Women's and Gender Studies Program and Latina/o Mexican American Studies Program.

-As a scholar, she is constantly working to develop insightful contributions to the communication discipline.
+As a scholar, Megan is constantly working to develop insightful contributions to the communication studies discipline.
 The overarching questions that drive Dr. Morrissey's research stem from consideration of the ways that language constitutes/influences the cultural conditions that inscribe people's lives, and who benefits and is disadvantaged by such discursive constructions.
 Her published essays, in-press manuscripts, and other work currently under review apply a critical approach to a variety of nontraditional texts, including video narratives, documentary films, online discussion boards, news media, and reports on human rights.

 As an instructor, Megan brings an enthusiasm and interest for how a variety of communicative practices inform the daily aspects of people's lives, and is committed to conveying the importance of understanding such practices for participation in the (re)production of those social conditions of which we are all a part.
 Her scholarship is driven by a desire to explore how the ways that people talk about different identities and different bodies influences their inclusion or exclusion from social and/or cultural groups.
 Megan sees the time she spends in the classroom as intimately informed by her research, and the research that she is conducting being equally affected by her teaching.